BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_5_Sending_Coins_with_Automated_Raw_Transactions.md

 |   }
 | ]
 ```
-It's now also missing from your `listunspent` list:
+It will also be absent from your `listunspent` list:

 ```sh
 bitcoin-cli listunspent